Echoes

 Under the oppressive infrastructure of the Brooklyn Detention Center, the sidewalk transforms every Tuesday at 6:00 pm into a front line of spiritual and political resistance.
 The photographs capture a stark contrast between the heavy, industrial facade of the facility and the vulnerable but determined presence of the community.
 In this space, the protest moves away from bureaucratic halls and into the immediate vicinity of those being held by ICE, turning a public walkway into a sanctuary of collective outcry.

-Protesters hold signs that read "MELT ICE-TAPO!," "NYC WHERE COMMUNITIES ARE STRONGER WITH IMMIGRANTS," and "ICE DESTROYS FAMILIES."
+Outside the detention center, the sidewalk becomes a canvas of demands: “MELT ICE-TAPO!,” “NYC WHERE COMMUNITIES ARE STRONGER WITH IMMIGRANTS,” and “ICE DESTROYS FAMILIES.”

 A man holds a large cardboard sign that reads “LOVE FAMILIES END DETENTION,” while others hold signs stating “ICE DETAINS OUR NEIGHBORS HERE.”

-Father Juan Carlos Ruíz, from Good Shepherd Lutheran Church, stands with neighbors outside MDC Brooklyn.
-For him, these centers "normalize the disappearance and separation of our families."
+Father Juan Carlos Ruiz, from Good Shepherd Lutheran Church, stands with neighbors outside MDC Brooklyn.
+For him, these centers “normalize the disappearance and separation of our families.”

 The back of several community members’ heads as they look toward a sign that reads “TOGETHER LET'S HONOR OUR HUMANITY” with a red heart at the bottom.